isabellyrocha/sgx-ompss-apps/dot-product/README.rst

 Basically we have prepared our code to parallelize it, creating a private storage for each chunk and splitting the main loop into two different nested loops to adjust the granularity of our tasks (see ``CHUNK_SIZE`` variable).
-Apart from that, we have also annotated the tasks for you, but this parallel version is not ready, yet.